 - Add spices, diced chili in adobo sauce, tomato sauce, salt, and sugar.
 Mix well, pour in hot beef stock, and add rice.
 Stir everything until evenly incorporated.
 You can cook beef and rice mixture right in the skillet or transfer it into a casserole dish at this point.

-- Cover the skillet tightly (or the casserole dish) with a sheet of aluminum foil and bake for about 40 minutes.
+- Cover the casserole dish tightly (or the skillet) with a sheet of aluminum foil and bake for about 40 minutes.
 (Note: if using different rice, bake time could be a few minutes more or less.)

-- Take the skillet out of the oven and take off the foil.
+- Take the dish out of the oven and take off the foil.
 Sprinkle cheese evenly over the top of the casserole and bake for another 5-7 minutes.